Kim Kardashian Shares Her Very Unglamorous Workout Routine

-Kim Kardashian has been the face of glamour and wealth for nearly ten years now.
+Kim Kardashian has been the face of glamour and wealth for nearly 10 years now.
 Recently, she has been in the news for her post-pregnancy workout routines.
 Over the last couple of weeks, Kim shared that she is only about seven pounds away from her ideal weight of 120 lbs., and has been working hard to reach her goal following the birth of Saint West in 2015.

 However, although she is the picture of wealth.
 Forbes reported that the reality TV star made $51 million in 2016.
 Her video game alone has made millions.
-But the millionaire doesn’t always have the most glamorous lifestyle–and that is probably largely to do with being a mom.
+But the millionaire doesn’t always have the most glamorous lifestyle — and that is probably largely to do with being a mom.

 On Monday, Kim shared videos of her workout routine via Snapchat.
 Instead of showing herself in a gym with a personal trainer, Kim revealed that her workout is often a bit more down to earth.